ABI-Software/ABIBook/PMR/PMR-exposing-fieldml.rst

 Click *Build*.

-To see the 3D visualisation, you will need to have the latest Zinc plugin installed. (link)
+To see the 3D visualisation, you will need to have the `latest Zinc plugin <http://www.cmiss.org/ReleaseCenter/zinc/releases>`_ installed.